Puepis/SummonerSearchWeb/README.md

-# LoL Searcher
+# Summoner Search

-[LoL Searcher]( http://Puepis.github.io/lolsearcher) is a basic web application that uses the Riot Games API to retrieve and display summoner information.
+[Summoner Search]( http://Puepis.github.io/lolsearcher) is a basic web application that uses the Riot Games API to retrieve and display summoner information.

 ## Using the Application